Danny Wilson this Scottish band had two 80s hits with Mary's Prayer and The Second Summer Of Love - but what are they up to now?

 During March 2011, Bowie's previously unreleased album, Toy, from 2001 was leaked onto the internet.

-Bowie released his first new single in almost a decade earlier this year (2013) entitled Where Are We Now?, followed by a new studio album The Next Day.
+Bowie released his first new single in almost a decade in 2013 entitled Where Are We Now?, followed by a new studio album The Next Day.

 Holly Johnson was most famous in the 80s for being the frontman of controversial pop band Frankie Goes To Hollywood.